sspboyd/Scope/README.md

 I structured the code by using a scope and layers metaphor.
 These are the classes created:
 ### Map
 Map holds the image object.
+Pretty simple.
 Also has w, h, x, y info about itself.
 ### ScopeViewer
 This object does the work of displaying the copied sample images from the base image in the Map object.
 ### Reticle
-This is the object that looks at where the mouse pointer is and then tells the Layers objects to makes copies of the base Map image around the mouse pointer.
-These copies are stored in an array of Layer objects.
-The Reticle object initializes the Layers objects and defines the sample sizes of each layer and the display size of each layer.
-Another important job for Reticle is to constrain the location of the reticle so that it doesn't move off the Map even when the user moves their mouse beyond the Map.
-Lastly, the reticle object shows a rectangle around the mouse showing the smallest layer's sampling area.
+The Reticle object's main job is to look at the location of the mouse pointer and then tell the Layer objects to make copies of the base Map image around that spot.
+These image copies are then stored in an array of Layer objects.

+Before getting the image copies, Reticle checks the location of the mouse and makes sure that the Reticle location doesn't move off the edge of the Map image.
+The Processing function [constrain()](http://processing.org/reference/constrain_.html) is really useful for here.

+The Reticle does the job of managing the Layer objects.
+It also initializes them and sets their sample sizes and their display sizes.

+Lastly, the reticle object shows a rectangle on the Map showing the area currently being sampled.
 ### Layer
 This object does pretty much just one thing, it copies and stores a section of the Map.
 It knows it's location based off of the Reticle object's location and works it out from there.
 Layer doesn't actually do the rendering of the image.
 That part is owned by ScopeViewer
 ### Scope
-Last but not least, Scope - This is the base file that glues it all together.
+Last but not least, Scope.
+This is the base file that glues it all together.
 The Map, Reticle and ScopeViewer objects are initialized here.
 Each time draw() is called, each map, reticle, and scopeViewer object is updated and rendered as necessary.
 Note that Layer is not called.
 Layer is managed by Reticle.

-Let me know if you have any questions, thanks.
+Let me know if you have any questions.

+Thanks.

 Stephen

 [@sspboyd](https://twitter.com/sspboyd)